InteractiveComputerGraphics/SPlisHSPlasH/README.md

 - [PositionBasedDynamics](https://github.com/InteractiveComputerGraphics/PositionBasedDynamics/) to simulate dynamic rigid bodies
 - [Discregrid](https://github.com/InteractiveComputerGraphics/Discregrid) to detect collisions between rigid bodies
 - [CompactNSearch](https://github.com/InteractiveComputerGraphics/CompactNSearch) to perform the neighborhood search
+- [cuNSearch](https://github.com/InteractiveComputerGraphics/cuNSearch) to perform the neighborhood search on the GPU
 - [GenericParameters](https://github.com/InteractiveComputerGraphics/GenericParameters) to handle generic parameters

 SPlisHSPlasH can export the particle data in the partio format.
 If you want to import partio files in Maya, try out our Maya plugin: